-There are a number of conformity assessment procedures under the Directives and Regulations that a manufacturer can follow to CE mark a medical device.
+There are a number of conformity assessment procedures that a manufacturer can follow to CE mark a medical device.
 The CE process involves a Quality Management System (QMS) assessment that reviews the design, manufacture, inspection and test processes during which there will be direct involvement with the product.

-Manufacturers of Annex II List A IVDs under the IVDD are required to have every batch of device released by the Notified Body, which may often require testing of the product.
-This will also apply to Class D devices, Class B-D self-tests/near patient tests, IVDs incorporating a medicinal substance or Companion Diagnostics under the IVDR.
+For IVDs Manufacturers with Annex II List A devices are required to have every batch of device released by the Notified Body which may often require testing of the product.